Electric & Acoustic Guitar lessons, based in North Leeds

 My name is Robert Hobson.
 I've been a private guitar tutor in Leeds since 2005 and have gained a great deal of experience teaching people of all age groups and ability levels.

-I personally get a lot of enjoyment from teaching the guitar and work hard to tailor lessons that are fun for my students, whilst improving their own guitar playing at a comfortable pace.
+I personally get a lot of enjoyment from teaching the guitar and work hard to tailor lessons that are fun for my students, whilst improving their own playing at a comfortable pace.

 Styles of music and theory I cover